 The Group's management writes down for slow moving or obsolete inventories based on an assessment of the net realisable value of the inventories.
 Inventory will be written down where events or changes in circumstances indicate that the net realisable value is less than cost.
 The determination of net realisable value requires the use of judgment and estimates.
 Where the expectation is different from the original estimate, such difference will impact carrying value of the inventories and revision on the amount of inventories written down in the period in which such estimate has been changed.
-The Group recognised an inventory write down of approximately HK\$141,000 for the year (2012: reversal of inventory previously written down by approximately HK\$1,368,000).
+The Group recognised impairment loss of inventory of approximately HK\$5,333,000 for the year (2013: HK\$141,000).